Close

 HICs are responsible for implementing and following information practices that comply with PHIPA.

-Example… If an RRT is working independently (e.g., is a sole practitioner; has established their own company), they are considered to be the HIC.
-This means that the RRT is responsible for setting the privacy standards for handling and securing PHI in their organization and for making sure that any agents of the HIC working for them understand what is expected of them.
+Example… If an RT is working independently (e.g., is a sole practitioner; has established their own company), they are considered to be the HIC.
+This means that the RT is responsible for setting the privacy standards for handling and securing PHI in their organization and for making sure that any agents of the HIC working for them understand what is expected of them.

 9